Is It a Trap? A Large-scale Empirical Study And Comprehensive Assessment of Online Automated Privacy Policy Generators for Mobile Apps: Market Penetration of APPGs ( RQ2 )

 \subsubsection{Missing Links and Unavailable Privacy Policies}

-We observed that 15.7\% (15,572/99,194) of apps do not provide a privacy policy link on their Google Play Store homepage.
-One prior study~\cite{PETS_2019} reported that this statistic was 49.1\% in 2019.
-Seemingly, as more regulation principles were launched, and more law enforcement efforts were practiced, fewer apps provided a privacy policy.
+Providing a privacy policy is essentially required by platform principles and privacy regulations, however, we observed that 15.7\% (15,572/99,194) of apps do not provide a privacy policy link on their Google Play homepage.
+A previous study~\cite{PETS_2019} reported that this statistic was 49.1\% in 2019.
+Seemingly, as more regulation has been introduced, more apps have provided a privacy policy.
 However, we found that 37.5\% (37,150/99,194) of privacy policy links lead to unavailable websites with error messages such as ``403 Forbidden'' or ``404 Not Found.''
 This problem could be caused by potential reasons such as deliberately providing a dummy link, an outage, or the removal of the website server.
 Hence, in addition to simply requiring app developers to provide the privacy policy, the mobile app market also needs to frequently and regularly verify the validity of provided privacy policy links.
+Also, a permanent hosted privacy policy link provided by APPGs can help developers to mitigate availability issues to some extent.